grumpyjames/birding-almanac/features/a-200-bird-year/part-43-skye.md

 - all our hilltop staring comes to naught - not even a Raven deigns to appear.
-And we're stopping to look at those tops even more than usual, because the road in and out of the glen is windy enough to trigger my motion sickness even when I'm drivin.
+And we're stopping to look at those tops even more than usual, because the road in and out of the glen is windy enough to trigger my motion sickness even when I'm driving.
 That is seriously strong work.
 Oh well; only one eagle out of two in 2018, it seems!